It is possible to teach letter recognition and letter sounds to toddlers and preschoolers in an intentional and engaging way.

 Be warned, your kid may request to play this simple game over and over again!

-I saved apps for last because I know that some parents will shy away from using screens.
+I saved apps for last because I know that some parents will shy away from using screens to teach the alphabet.
 Honestly, as someone who studied psychology and earned my masters in family life and youth development, I thought I’d be against screens too.
 But, I’ve found that there are apps that are instrumental in offering engaging learning experiences.
 Here are a few of our favorites:

 - Khan Academy Kids (Free)